pabloclarkd/web/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Bachelor's Degree in Sociology
+    - course: Bachelor's in Sociology
       institution: Universidad Nacional Autónoma de México
       year: 2015
     - course: Master in Sociology
       institution: University of Gothenburg
       year: 2024